AngelDHackerman/backend-dev/typescript_challanges/README.md

 ### User Type Challenge
 Define a type `User` that has the properties `id` (number), `name` (string), `email` (string), and `isVerified` (boolean).
-Write a function that takes a `User` object and returns a welcome string that includes the user's name.
+Write a function that takes a User object and returns a welcome string that includes the user's name, id, email, and if it is verfied.

 -